Request a Training from our Catalog

 Anhydrous ammonia is potentially dangerous, as it seeks water from the nearest source, which may be the human body – especially the eyes, lungs, and skin because of their high moisture content.
 Few problems occur when anhydrous ammonia is handled properly and applied as intended.
 However, it is important for all individuals working with this type of fertilizer to understand the potential health risks, necessary safety precautions, and proper response in the event of an exposure.
 Read More

-Request This Training
+, Request This Training ppe pesticide-and-chemical-safety

 Appropriate PPE for Women in Ag